We are updating the website. If you experience any problems, try again later or contact us. Contact

 Read more about how pensions from other countries are taxed in Sweden on skatteverket.se

-Tax on capital gains on Danish pension plans
+Yeild tax on Danish pension plans

-If you live in Sweden and are entitled to a Danish labour market pension in the form of annuity insurance or endowment insurance, you must report the value of the insurance as a basis for yield tax in your tax return (box 9.1 or box 9.2).
+If you live in Sweden and are entitled to a Danish labour market pension in the form of pension insurance or endowment insurance, you must report the value of the insurance as a basis for yield tax in your tax return (box 9.1 or box 9.2).

 Read more about yield tax on foreign life insurances on Skatteverket's website